Staff Directory

 LuHi Role: Mathematics Teacher/Mathematics Department Chair, joined the LuHi faculty in 1996

-Other professional experience: I have been teaching Mathematics for 52 years.
+Other professional experience: I have been teaching Mathematics for 55 years.
 I have taught every course from 7th grade through College.
 I taught a 4th grade mathematics class for three years while teaching high school math.
 I also taught on the college level for 8 years.

 What I love about my role: I love the content, and seeing the students understanding it.
 I love being around young people and building a relationship with them especially with the students who need extra help.
 I love being Head of the Mathematics Department because I love mentoring new teachers and helping the Mathematics department continue to improve.
 I love being the Mathletes coach, seeing the students get excited after the competition and discussing the answers.

 Family: I have two daughters, one is a 4th grade teacher and the other is a psychologist.
 Both my daughters are adopted from Korea.
 My husband is retired after 41 years as a financial officer in the auto industry.
-I have one grandchild.
-Outside of school, I like tap dancing, Bowling, Knitting, Scrabble, Holiday decorating and Reading.
+I have two grandchildren, Ella and Lucas.

 Awards: I have won three awards for my teaching.
 I am the Dowling College/News 12 Educator of the Month, 2007-2008, The Nassau County Mathematics Teacher of the Year 2010, and the Lutheran Schools Association Teacher of the Year 2007.
 I have also won the Randy Abbe Christian Service award 2016.

 What I love about LuHi: I love teaching at LuHi because it is a most supportive environment.
 The administration respects experience and is supportive of new teachers.
 I love being around the students and building a relationship with them.
 I love when I see them understanding the material and enjoying learning and being in my class.
+I love the diversity of the school population.

 Mrs. Heather O’Leary